 2. Pack clothes you can wear anywhere.
 One of the challenges of blending in is being able to do so when visiting the local barber as well as dining at the best local restaurant.
 If you pack clothes that are versatile, and neither flash nor trash, you have a better chance of being able to blend in in many different situations.
 Unfortunately, clothes specifically designed for travel -- cargo shorts, or pant legs that zip off to become shorts, for example -- don't always fit in.
 For ideas on how the locals dress where you are headed, see tip #6 below.

-3. Douse the camera and other tourist accoutrements.
+3. Tone down the camera and other tourist accoutrements.
 Taking photos of your travels is a natural and very enjoyable thing, but if you want to blend in, you may want to tone it down a bit.
 Having a big honking camera hanging from your neck everywhere you go acts like an outsider's scarlet letter -- not to mention an attraction for thieves.
 Bring the camera, but keep it under wraps a bit, and don't point it where it is not welcome.
 The same goes for things like fanny packs, guidebooks and the like; you can bring them, but try to keep a low profile.

-4. Douse the shoes.
+4. Ditch the white shoes.
 It seems that in particular white shoes or running shoes paired with white socks are an outsider's freak flag.
 In many European countries, for instance, this type of shoe is only worn when working out -- not in any other sort of public situation.
 I'm not sure about the fashion component here, but it makes sense that bright white shoes attract attention, the antithesis of "blending in."

 5. Buy clothes at your destination.
 If you have the budget for it, consider picking up some clothes upon arrival at your destination.
 (Just make sure you're buying where the locals do, not at a souvenir shack designed for tourists.)
 One possible financial consideration: if it means you have fewer bags to check at the airport, you might recover some of your expenses even before you leave home.